globesec/flatearthsun_public/findings.md

 # Findings

-This document lists findings from the Android version of the Flat Earth Sun & Moon Clock app and related API.
+This document lists findings of vulnerabilities in the Android version of the Flat Earth Sun & Moon Clock app and related API.

 Findings are grouped by severity, and describe a cause, it's effect, and recommendations for remediation.
 They are not a technical "how-to" for either exploiting or remediating the noted issues or vulnerabilities, and will not contain specific technical detail for either.